 When setting up a cascade system, each individual water heater control must be programmed for cascade operation.

-Program the Master Water Heater:
+Program the Master and Follower Water Heaters in a Cascade System:

 To program the cascade system, first enter the Installer Mode.
 Scroll down to and select the following parameters on each water heater in the system: